Automattic/jetpack/to-test.md

 1. Enable logging in WordPress.
 2. Use the Twitter Timeline widget.
-3. Check your log and ensure there are no log lines line this :
+3. Check your log and ensure there are no log lines like this :

 `PHP Notice: Undefined index: type in .../wp-content/plugins/jetpack/modules/widgets/twitter-timeline.php on line 88` `PHP Notice: Undefined index: type in .../wp-content/plugins/jetpack/modules/widgets/twitter-timeline.php on line 111`